 The majority of the jewelry is carefully gold filled or plated for accessibility.
 We ask that you respect each piece; take care of it accordingly, and your jewelry will last through generations.
 Most of our jewelry can be custom made to any karat and metal as they are all made to order.
 Please email us for any special requests.

 ABOUT JODIE GUIREY

-Jodie Guirey is a first generation Filipina raised in Lakewood, CA. Her innate entrepreneurship and curiosity with form and design developed at a young age from her parents.
+Jodie Guirey is a second generation Filipina raised in Lakewood, CA. Her innate entrepreneurship and curiosity with form and design developed at a young age from her parents.
 Her father was a Civil Engineer of his own company and taught her the value of creating something out of nothing.
 Her mother taught her the power of minimalism with her unique style and manner .
 Both parents enjoyed relaying stories of their childhood growing up in the Philippines, immigrating to Chicago, IL then later settling in Long Beach, CA. Their cherished items full of memories were tucked away in their closet, waiting to be rediscovered and reminisced through their stories.
 Jodie's favorite items are her father's harmonica that she would wake up to being played in the mornings, and her mother's diamond and pearl jewels that were only allowed to be worn on special occasions.